itsaboutcode/wordpress_notes/README.md

 Additionally, the `readme.txt` file is used by the WordPress plugin repository to display information about the plugin on the plugin page, making it an important resource for users searching for plugins in the repository.
 By including a `readme.txt` file, plugin developers can provide users with a clear and concise description of the plugin's functionality and how it can be used.

+### The `uninstall.php` file in a WordPress plugin

+The `uninstall.php` file in a WordPress plugin is a script that runs when the plugin is uninstalled from a WordPress site.
+It provides a way for the plugin to clean up after itself, removing any data or settings it created during its time on the site.
+The file can be used to delete custom database tables, options, or settings that the plugin created, and to ensure that the plugin does not leave any unwanted data behind after it is uninstalled.

+Having an `uninstall.php` file is optional but is considered a best practice in WordPress plugin development as it ensures that the plugin does not leave any unwanted data or files on the site after it has been uninstalled.
+Without an `uninstall.php` file, data and settings created by the plugin may remain on the site even after the plugin has been deleted, causing issues with other plugins or future installations.

 # Reference